-- The carrot should be scraped and sliced in to discs of around a 1/4".
-Simmer in boiling water for ten minutes.
+- The carrot should be scraped and sliced into discs of around 1/4".
+Simmer in boiling water for 10 minutes.
 Add the frozen peas and simmer for an additional three minutes.

 - Drain your peas and carrots, remove your whiting pastry from the oven, plate and serve.